Peacock bass fishing is becoming more and more popular among US anglers.

 Pedal kayaks are even more stealthy than using a trolling motor and can get you even closer to the fish.
 The newer Hobie Outback and PA models come with a reversible drive enabling you to pedal back out of structure when you hook a fish.

-Of course you can use paddle kayaks to catch peacocks in most waters, but not having your hands free makes it more difficult to use fly gear or artificial lures.
+Of course, you can use paddle kayaks to catch peacocks in most waters, but not having your hands free makes it more difficult to use fly gear or artificial lures.

-In targeting Florida peacock bass, often you will be fishing in parks and lake reserves or in urban areas.
+In targeting Florida peacock bass, you will often be fishing in parks and lake reserves or in urban areas.
 You can drive to the spot and wander the banks with light spinning tackle or baitcasting tackle and end up with some beautiful fish.

-When to Fish for Peacock Bass (seasons)
+When To Fish For Peacock Bass (Seasons)

 There are two distinct seasons for peacock bass fishing in South Florida: between March and June (this includes the spawning period) and September and December.
 These times are when most big fish heavier than four pounds are captured.